YolaKamalita/Indonesia-AI-ML-Mentorship/README.md

 # Learning ML and DL
-Documentation for my learning about Machine Learning and Deep Learning
+Documentation for Machine Learning and Deep Learning practice

 List of materials :
   - Data Visualization